nimnathw/phala-price-bot/README.md

 # phala_price_bot

-### A simple bot with two bot commands
+### A simple bot with two commands
-* !verify for verifying guild member with a CAPTCHA
+* !verify for verifying guild member with CAPTCHA solving
 * !check_price for sending Khala price statistiscs for the last 30 days

 Subscan API is used for receiving on-chain data.